patrickburke66/DataViz_Final_Project/updates.md

 I have  began to add the bar plot I plan to have demonstrating the values in the table.
 A bar plot is what shows up in the in-game character selector, but it is small and you can not really analyze it other than comparing sizes of bars.
 I have an idea of how I want this graph to be in, using the dataset _before_ I sum the columns, but currently I have still not gotten it to work.

+### End of class

+Today in class I accomplished a few different tasks.
+First was I was able to get labels on my table and have it formatted as I initially desired.
+Secondly, I was able to create two separate tabs for my Shiny app which is how I eventually want my final to look.
+I also began initializing a graph, which I still am trouble shooting.
+I also read in a new data set, which shows the world records for each course and kart combinations.
+Hopefully I can have that data set incoorperated into my Shiny app by next class.
+It will require me to tidy up a lot of the entries though, which I did accomplish some of in class.